cardano-foundation/CIPs/CIP-????/README.md

 The implementation plan for this CIP is as follows:

-- [ ] The solution described in the CIP will be implemented and tested - on the Cardano blockchain by the proposer of the CIP.
 - [ ] The proposer will submit the implementation for review and approval by subject matter experts.
 - [ ] The proposer will make the implementation and the CIP available for review and feedback by the community.
 - [ ] The proposer will address and resolve any concerns or issues raised during the review and testing process.